About the Event

 Welcome to Rapid City!

-Settle in to your room and go grab lunch before joining us for a casual welcome gathering where you will meet your fellow guests, receive your audio equipment, and get a brief overview of the tour from your guides, Col. John Eidsmoe and Bill Potter.
-After introductions and orientation, we will go downtown to see the sites and then out to Fort Hays for a Chuck Wagon Dinner and Western Show.
+Settle in to your room and go grab lunch before joining us for a casual welcome gathering where you will meet your fellow guests, receive your audio equipment, and get a brief overview of the tour from your guides, Col. John Eidsmoe and Dr. Bill Potter.
+After introductions and orientation, we will go downtown to see the sites and the Presidents before moseying out to Fort Hays for a Chuck Wagon Dinner and Western Show.

 Rapid City